 10 g pine nuts

-1. Place the pine nuts, olive oil, basil, pine nuts, lemon juice and zest and Parmesan in a blender and process to a smooth paste.
+1. Place the pine nuts, olive oil, basil, lemon juice and zest in a pestle and mortar or blender and process to a paste.

-2. Steam the broccoli for 3 minutes, until beginning to turn tender but still slightly resistant when pierced with a knife.
-Drain and immediately cool in a bowl of iced water.
-Drain again and set to one side.
+2. Steam the broccoli for 2-3 minutes, until beginning to turn tender but still slightly resistant when pierced with a knife.
+Drain and set to one side.

-3. Cook the tagliatelle in boiling water, according to the instructions.
-While it is cooking, heat a cast iron griddle pan over a high heat.
-Brush the broccoli pieces lightly all over with olive oil and place on the hot griddle pan.
-Cook for 2 minutes per side without moving the broccoli pieces, by which time they should have developed dark “chargrill” bars.
-Remove and rest briefly on kitchen paper.
+3. Cook the spaghetti in boiling water, according to the instructions.
+While it is cooking, heat a cast iron griddle pan or conventional frying pan over a high heat.
+Brush the broccoli pieces lightly all over with olive oil and place in the pan.
+Cook for 2 minutes without moving the broccoli pieces, by which time they should have developed a light charring.
+Carefully flip over and cook for another 2 minutes.
+Remove the charred broccoli and rest briefly on kitchen paper.

-4. Drain the cooked spaghetti then place it in a large bowl and stir in the lemon basil pesto and stir to combine.
-Place a large twist of the spaghetti into individual bowls or plates.
-Top with the roasted broccoli, sprinkle it with the juice of the half a lemon.
-If you wish, serve with grated or shaved vegetarian Parmesan.
+4. Drain the cooked spaghetti then place it in a large bowl and stir in the lemon basil pesto to combine.
+Place a large twist of the spaghetti onto individual plates.
+Top with the roasted broccoli and the Parmesan shavings, if using.